openedx/edx-platform/docs/en_us/course_authors/source/create_video.rst

 Video Formats
 -------------

-The edX video player supports videos in .mp4, .ogg, and .webm format.
+The edX video player supports videos in .mp4, .mpeg, .ogg, and .webm format.

 *********************************************
 Step 2.
 Create or Obtain a Video Transcript